Wolox/frontend-cookbook/cookbook-react/src/recipes/utils/withProvider/README.md

 ## Generic values

-- T: The contained component's Prop type.
+- P: The contained component's Prop type.
-- U: The `state`'s type.
+- S: The `state`'s type.
-- V: The Action type.
+- A: The Action type.
 Extends ActionType, which means it must contain a `type`

 Note: Usually this values are inferred from the parameters, so most of the times you don't